 root@linux# export ORACLE_SID=MYINST1 root@linux# sqlplus check_mk sqlplus> select * from user_role_privs where username='CHECK_MK' USERNAME GRANTED_ROLE ADM DEF OS_ ------------------------------ ------------------------------ --- --- --- CHECK_MK SELECT_CATALOG_ROLE NO YES NO sqlplus select * from user_sys_privs where username='CHECK_MK' USERNAME PRIVILEGE ADM ------------------------------ ---------------------------------------- --- CHECK_MK CREATE SESSION NO

 For debugging it is generally very useful to start first with the simplest possible configuration for the ORACLE monitoring, and then to increase the complexity step by step.
-In this way it can be quickly identified with which change the setup fails.
+In this way it can be quickly identified up to what point the configuration works, and then which change caused it to fail.
 Also make careful use of the configuration examples for this purpose.
 The path can be found in the following chapter.

 10. Files and directories